lukatinarelli/lukatinarelli/README.md

 ---

 # 🧠 About Me
-- 🏫: I’m currently finishing my degree in Network Systems Administration (ASIR).
+- 🏫 I’m currently finishing my degree in Network Systems Administration (ASIR).
-- 💼: I’m doing my internship at **[@paradigmadigital](https://github.com/paradigmadigital)**, helping manage and maintain cloud environments for clients.
+- 💼 I’m doing my internship at **[@paradigmadigital](https://github.com/paradigmadigital)** as a **DevOps intern**, working with cloud environments and automation.
-- 💻: I enjoy working with Linux systems, Python, and automation tools like Terraform and Ansible, as well as cloud platforms such as AWS and Azure.
+- 💻 I enjoy working with Linux systems, Python, and automation tools like Terraform and Ansible, as well as cloud platforms such as AWS and Azure.
-- 🌱: I’m currently diving into cybersecurity through @s4vitar’s course, and expanding my knowledge in Kubernetes.
+- 🌱 I’m currently diving into cybersecurity through @s4vitar’s course and expanding my knowledge in DevOps.
-- 🤔: I’m looking for opportunities to grow in cybersecurity, network administration, and cloud automation.
+- 🤔 I’m looking for opportunities to grow in **cybersecurity, cloud automation, and network administration**.
-- 💬: Ask me about Linux, networking, system administration, or cybersecurity basics! 🔒👨‍💻
+- 💬 Ask me about Linux, networking, system administration, or cybersecurity basics! 🔒👨‍💻
-- 🌍: My native language is Spanish and Italian; English at B2 level.
+- 🌍 Native in Spanish and Italian; English at B2 level.

 ---